dgiglio84/vgames/README.md

 <b> For a list of changes, please read the [changelog.md](changelog.md) file.</b>

 This application allows you to create an inventory of your game collection, and track your gameplay progress.

-Features include:
+<b>Features:</b>
 - Switch between two main views: <i>Game Info</i> and <i>Stats</i>.
 - Filter by System, Format, Region, etc.
 - Save Systems, Genres, and Companies fields for future use.